ProtoDef-io/ProtoDef/extensions/README.md

 Collection of ProtoDef extension specifications

-Please note that specifications in this repository are non-standard and support quality varies.
+Please note that specifications here are non-standard and support quality varies.

 ## Extensions